kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ### Revoke Vault
 Revokes the vault.
 The admin account is the only party authorized to invoke this function.

+A contract error will be triggered if:
+ - Invoker is not the contract admin.
+ - Vault is already revoked.

 ```rust
 fn revoke_vault(e: Env, admin: Address);
 ```